 Master's in Genetics

 The students are asked to take additional courses distributed in the areas of genetics and genomics.
-Graduate-level courses in biochemistry is also an option.
+Graduate-level courses in biochemistry are also an option.
 Please see the Classes page for more information.
-In 2020, the Program is reinvigorating its MS Program in Genetics.
+In 2020, the Program is reinvigorating and growing its MS Program in Genetics.
 Additionally, the Program is committed to building and organizing resources in bioinformatics, offering a certificate for a concentration of coursework in this area.

 Degree-seeking students take 4 semesters of the Graduate Seminar, GENE 670 Recent Advances in Genetics, which features internal and external seminar speakers, journal club presentations by the students, and work-in-progress sessions for students to present their on-going research investigations.

-The Program allows students to apply directly to conduct their thesis work with a designated faculty member.
+The Program allows students to apply directly to conduct their Masters thesis work with a designated faculty member.

 Arizona's research laboratories offer a rich array of opportunities.
 You can work on the genetics of virtually any model system, study the interplay between genetics and evolution, hone your skills in genomics and bioinformatics, tackle problems in human disease or agricultural genetics.
 Projects have implications for control of infectious disease, feeding a hungry world, understanding basic developmental processes, and understanding human genetic disease in animal models.